flamenco108/markdown-pandoc-book-template/README.md

 `make pdf` generates web and print pdf's

-`make clean` verwijdert de gegenereerde files
+`make clean` removes the generated files

 Be sure to check out the makefile to tweak everything to your needs